h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_5_Quiz.md

 Evaluate whether each of the following statements is TRUE or FALSE.
 Justify your answer with a brief explanation.

 #### Task
-1. The computational complexity of solving linear regression using normal equations is O(n³), where n is the number of features.
+1. The computational complexity of solving linear regression using normal equations is O($n^3$), where $n$ is the number of features.

 2. Stochastic gradient descent uses all training examples to compute the gradient in each iteration.